skfnsadkjf/Feed-reader/README.md

     * update and port manga addon. with updates:
       * have export/import data buttons
       * don't check complete/oneshot manga
-      * make RSS xlm that this addon can read.
+      * make RSS xml that this addon can read.
     * select the few manga I regularly read and add them to this addon.

-Maybe do:

-* put unsorted entries somewhere intelligent.
-Not sure where yet.
-* add options page.
-* channel sections should have a total number of unread in section.

 bugs: